 Look for books for 2-year-olds that have a lot of call-and-response (think, catchphrases), a wide range of performative emotions, and positive messages that pertain to their lives.
 Seem like a tall order?
 Don’t worry, we’ve put together the quintessential list of the best books for 2-year-olds.
-From classics to contemporary gems, these books are rich and artful, hold up after multiple readings, and are guaranteed to become household favorites.
+Whether they’re classics or contemporary gems, all of these books are rich and artful, hold up after multiple readings, make perfect gifts, and are guaranteed to become household favorites.

 The Best Books for 2-Year-Olds